AlexeyTeterin/AlexeyTeterin/README.md

 I like to write not just working, but clean code.
 I get a lot of pleasure from developing usable and good-looking apps.

-Now I'm looking for a team that will benefit from me as a frontend developer, and that will encourage me to grow professionally.

 # My skills:

 #### `JavaScript` `TypeScript` `React` `HTML` `SASS` `Webpack`